 The beautiful red colour of beetroot or elderberry is caused by their anthocyanins: pigments and antioxidants that belong to a parent class of molecules called flavonoids.
 Depending on the pH, anthocyanins have a colour spectrum that ranges between dark blue to purple to red.
 If you want to achieve the same colour shade and product integrity from batch to batch, then you will need to adjust your formulation’s pH to be within a narrow range.
 You will also need to make sure that the pH of your product does not change during its shelf life, which is why stability testing is so important (check out our Certificate in Cosmetic Stability Testing).

-2. Most natural ingredients are more susceptible to pH changes than mainstream synthetic ingredients.
+2. Properties of natural ingredients susceptible to pH change

-Not only can the colour of your ingredient vary according to its pH, but the properties of your plant-based ingredient can vary too.
+Not only can the colour of your ingredient vary according to its pH, but the properties of your plant-based ingredient are far more likely to be affected than those of mainstream synthetic ingredients.
 For instance, the antioxidant activity of anthocyanins is affected by modifications in pH and can be decreased if you modify the pH sufficiently.
 In other words, your ingredients might not have the desired effect on the skin if the overall pH of your product is in the wrong range.The antioxidant activity of anthocyanins is affected by modifications in pH #CosmeticScience Click To Tweet

 For instance, if your naturally derived preservative is active at a pH of 4 – 4.5 and the overall pH of your product is 6, then you run the risk of your formulation becoming contaminated before it even reaches your customers.
 This factor alone should convince you about the importance of pH adjustment in your organic cosmetic formulations.